 Tagua ripens throught the years becoming hard as ivory as its natural colour after taking the brown shell off.

 Tagua has been used initially for carvings and now to make stunning natural jewelleryin Colombia and Ecuador.
-This whole Tagua necklace features de inner beauty of a whole fruit itself and through a dying process they are given all sort of vibrant alternatives.
+This Tagua flower necklace is the result of discs cut off the nut and through a dying process they are given all sort of vibrant alternatives.

 Tagua care: As all natural products Tagua has to be protected of extreme temperatures, direct sunlight, water and steam.
 As to avoid humid environments like bathrooms.
 It could develop fungae.
 Also Tagua gradually ages as you could see they often turn in to a richer ivory-yellowish colour, or altering the colours dyed on your piece, this is completely normal.